McHugh suggests 2m distancing rule may be reduced in schools

 He said a full decision on a solution would be made this month.

-He pointed to recent scientific evidence which showed that children under 13 did not need to wear face masks and how younger people in general were less affected by the virus.
+He pointed to recent scientific evidence which showed that children under 13 years old did not need to wear face masks and how younger people in general were less affected by the virus.

 He said his department would also look at situations in other countries such as Belgium, Denmark and France where there had been full returns to school.